Latest News From D Block Metals

 - Communicating our sourcing policies to all suppliers regarding our requirements pertaining, but not limited to; serious human rights abuses associated with the extraction, transport, or trade of minerals; zero-tolerance of support to non-state armed groups (including public or private security forces); zero-tolerance of bribery or fraudulent distortion of the origins of minerals; and zero-tolerance of money laundering and payments of taxes, fees, or royalties to any party other than the host government.
 If any upstream supplier is found to be performing any of the activities, D Block Metals will immediately suspend and/or end its engagement with said entity.

 - Our suppliers are expected to conduct their own due diligence on the matters mentioned above per RMI/RMAP standards.
+This is communicated by sharing our policy with all new suppliers and including our policy in our purchasing documents.

 - Continued cooperation with the RBA’s Responsible Mineral Initiative (RMI) through Responsible Minerals Assessment Process (RMAP).